-Many churches without a giving solution saw a drastic decrease in giving in late March.
+Many churches without a giving solution saw decreases in giving in late March.
 Starting the week of March 15, 21% of these churches experienced a 10-50% decrease in giving and 25% experienced a decrease of 50% or more.
 During the last week of March, only 27% of churches without an online giving solution had about the same or increased giving.
+Holy Week and Easter brought some recovery with over half of churches reporting the same or increased giving, though we're still below pre-pandemic levels.